Professional Experience

 Westland Joaus

-I took a leap into entrepreneurship, helping launch a clean-tech LED lighting startup with a team of engineers from Purdue and a scientist from Bill Gates' research company, Intellectual Ventures.
-We had a game-changing technology—hyper-efficient, long-lasting LEDs designed for corporate buildings—but limited funding kept us from scaling.
+Always a dreamer, I took a leap into entrepreneurship, helping launch a clean-tech LED lighting startup with a team of engineers from Purdue and a scientist from Bill Gates' research company, Intellectual Ventures.
+We had an idea for a game-changing technology: hyper-efficient, long-lasting LEDs designed for corporate buildings.
+Unfortunately, limited funding kept us from the growth we needed.

 💡 What I Did: